alebahn/.config/README.md

 ## Setup
 1. Clone into .config

-2. install
+2. Install
     ```
     $ ./INSTALL
     ```

-3. create a `.gitconfig` file with the folowing:
+3. Create a `.gitconfig` file with the folowing:
     ```
     [user]
         name = Aaron Lebahn